Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 True
 ```

-If you've ever used `broadcast_to()`, you might have noticed that the array
+If you've ever used `broadcast_to()`, you might have noticed that it returns a
-returned by it is read-only.
-That's because writing into it would not do what
+read-only array.
+That's because writing into it would not do what you'd
-you'd expect, since the repeated elements literally refer to the same memory.
+expect, since the repeated elements literally refer to the same memory.

 This shows why [broadcasting](broadcasting) is so powerful: it can be done
 without any actual copy of the data.
 When you perform an operation on two